 In Trino the concurrency limits are affected by the coordinator’s available CPU and the cluster’s available memory.
 Trino cluster size can be scaled up and down as required, and admins can choose the machine types and their number in order to optimize cost-performance ratio.
 This option is not available with Athena, being a serverless solution.

-Additionally, Athena limits the runtime of each query to 30 minutes and then cancels the query without charge.
+Additionally, Athena limits by default the runtime of each query to 30 minutes and then cancels the query without charge.
 When using a lambda function, there’s a limit of 15 minutes.
 With Trino there is no real upper limit on a query, but admins can use query.max-execution-time to set the time after which queries will be aborted.

 Query Optimizations.
 Trino can leverage table statistics for its cost-based optimizer (CBO).
 Since Athena engine version 2 is based on Presto 0.217 in which CBO was introduced, we would expect that Athena 2 would leverage CBO as well.
 However, CBO can’t be fully leveraged since Athena users usually rely on Glue metastore, which only enables to update stats manually but not automatically using the ANALYZE command.